Group Residency Programme Italy

 What are the health and safety considerations?

-Residents are required to have health insurance and to sign a waiver of liability.
+Residents are required to arrange their own insurances and to sign a straightforward waiver of liability.

 -